ianrumford/jruby-java-clojure-red-bridge/README.md

 # jruby-java-clojure-red-bridge

-Calling JRuby from Java and CLojure using Red Bridge
+Calling JRuby from Java and Clojure using Red Bridge

 ## Usage